Empire (magazine): Eighteenth anniversary

-As part of its 18th birthday issue published in June 2007 Empire published a list of top 18-rated moments in film.
+As part of its 18th birthday issue published in June 2007 Empire published a list of the top 18-rated moments in film.
 They also selected the 50 greatest films rated with an 18 certificate.

 Readers' top films

-Empire occasionally poll readers to find out what their favourite films are.
+Empire occasionally polls readers to find out what their favourite films are.

 A poll of Empire readers was published in September 2001 and listed Star Wars (1977) as the greatest movie of all time.

 In March 2006, a readers' poll of The 201 Greatest Movies of All Time had The Shawshank Redemption (1994) as the number one choice.

 The 500 Greatest Movies of All Time

-The list was selected in September 2008 by over 10,000 Empire readers, 150 film makers and 50 film critics.
+The list was selected in September 2008 by over 10,000 Empire readers, 150 filmmakers, and 50 film critics.
 The list was accompanied by many different covers, each of which went on sale.
 The list was topped by The Godfather (1972) and the list's most represented director was Steven Spielberg, who had eleven films in the top 500.

 In July 2014, during their 25th anniversary year, a readers' poll of The 301 Greatest Movies of All Time was topped by The Empire Strikes Back (1980).